-- This policy applies to anyone who has access to data and/or is a user of School ICT systems, both in and out of the School, including staff, governors, students, volunteers, parents / carers, visitors, contractors, and other community users. - This policy is also intended to serve as the appropriate policy document for the processing of Special Category Data and Criminal Record Data (where applicable). - This policy applies to all personal data for which the School is the Data Controller, regardless of whether it is in paper or electronic format.
+- 4 This policy applies to anyone who has access to data and/or is a user of Alderbrook School's ICT systems, both in and out of Alderbrook School, including staff, volunteers, visitors, contractors, and other community users. - 5 This policy is also intended to serve as the Appropriate Policy Document for the processing of special category data and criminal record data (where applicable). - 6 This policy applies to all personal data for which Alderbrook School is the data controller, regardless of whether it is in paper or electronic format.